webeet-io/_onboarding_data/daily_tasks/day_1/day_1_answers.md

 - **Total data records:** 6,310
 - **Unique schools represented:** 1,890
 - **Most common incident type:** Non-criminal (11,772 total)
-- **Bronx representation:** 28.78% of all incidents
+- **Bronx representation:** 24.58% of all records

 ### Notable Observations:
 - **Geographic disparity:** Brooklyn accounts for nearly one-third of all incident records
 - **Positive trend:** Steady annual decrease in reported incidents (2013-2016)
-- **Incident type distribution:** Non-criminal incidents are 2.6x more frequent than property incidents and 3.7x more frequent than violent incidents
+- **Incident type distribution:** Non-criminal incidents are 2.6x more frequent than property incidents and 3.7x more
+-  frequent than violent incidents

 ---